jameshegarty/rigel/README.md

 ### RegBy ###
     systolic.module.regBy( type : Type, setBy : SystolicModule, [hasCE : Bool], [init : LuaValue] )

 RegBy is a generalization of an accumulator.
-RegBy is a register that atomically performs an operation whenever is it In.
-The `setBy` argument is the module defining the operation to perform.  the case of an accumulator, setBy would perform an addition.
+RegBy is a register that atomically performs a user-defined operation whenever is it executed.
+The `setBy` argument is the SystolicModule defining the operation to perform.
+In the case of an accumulator, setBy would perform an addition.

 More precisely, `setBy` must be a module with one `:process(input:{type,type})` dataflow on it.
-The first tuple index is the previous register value, and the second tuple index is the new user input. `process` must have a pipeline delay of 0.
+The first tuple index is the previous register value, and the second tuple index is the new user input. `process` must have a pipeline delay of 0 and return a value of type `type`.

-As in the case of the register module, `hasCE` indicates whethere the module should have a CE, and `init` is an optional initial value.
+As in the case of the register module, `hasCE` indicates whethere the module should have a CE, and `init` is an optional initial value for the register.

 The returned regby module `R` has three dataflows on it:
 * `R:set( input : type ) : nil` Reset the value to `input`